Frequently Asked Questions

 Will the tower be visible?

-Yes, because it will be on the pinnacle of Heroux Hill.
-The nub and the top of the tower is already visible from some locations.
+Yes, because it will be on the pinnacle of Hidden peak.
+The nub and the top of the tower is already visible from many locations.
 The base of the tower and the equipment shed will be completely shielded from view by the perimeter of the trees.

 What is a balloon test?

 One of the first things the APA will do to show the other board members what it looks like.
 They will take pictures from 6thLake, 7thLake, 4thLake, the roads.
 The balloon will usually be at 3 different heights on it anywhere from 150/160 to 120 to 90 feet.
 They study the terrain from the different heights.